lucashusted/leadlocallyproj/data/readme.txt

 - projects.csv was sent to us from external source.
 - projects_full.csv was downloaded from https://oilandgaswatch.org/project-index (the same source, but includes projects already completed)
 - state_names.txt was created by Lucas and just stores state names and abbreviations for reference.
-- states_shapefiles.geojson is created in the code itself from the cb_2018 county file.
+- states_shapefiles.geojson (if here) is created in the code itself from the cb_2018 county file.
 No need to create again (it's the geopandas .dissolve line).